PerfectFit-project/virtual-coach-main/ansible/README.md

 To spin up the whole virtual coach app on the staging server, you must use the `start-stage.yml` playbook.
 Note that this playbook looks for a couple of files, that must be present in the /ansible directory:
 * .env.stage : the .env file configured for the staging server
 * read_private_packages_token : a file containing a github personal access token giving access to the private packages (the niceday-api and niceday-broker images).
 These files are not under version control and must not be committed.
+There is a `.env.stage.example` file you to show you the form of file expected here.

 Once the necessary secret containing files are present, run the following:
 ```